forestgrape/coronavirus/index.md

 * no entry
     - Cells not expressing ACE2.
 Except if the cells phagocyte virions on their own and the virions are able to fuse the membranes once phagocyted.

-> Phagocytose  can occur e.g. for antibody marked virions which may get phagocyted by macrophages.
+> Even if the virions can't attach to a cell and/or induce cell entry, phagocytosis can be induced by the cell alone:  e.g. for antibody marked virions which may get phagocyted by macrophages.
 This is both relevant upon reinfection and for the design of vaccacines.
 Antibodies against the outer membrane proteins (e.g. the spike) can be a two-sided sword.

 ### tissue tropism
 * coronaviruses are often is tissues with large aptical surface and the [virions are released](#orientation-matters) again on the aptical side to spread via the covering fluids.